AaronKutch/awint/README.md

 - Add a `const` Karatsuba algorithm to multiplication if possible, or add a `fast_mul` free function to `awint_ext`
 - Add custom allocator parameter to `ExtAwi`
+- Rewrite `awint_macros` to use `syn` and allow more flexibility with respect to things like comments.
 - Do something about the `Display` impls.
 The `Debug` impls are probably final, but the `Display` impl needs more functionality.
 Some of the serialization trait impls also need work.